 How heading maps work¶

-Each translated document contains a heading-map in its YAML frontmatter:
+Each translated document contains a translation block in its YAML frontmatter:

 ---